tomjoht/learnapidoc/_includes/content/activities/push_local_to_remote.md

     open Home.md
     ```

     The file will be opened in the default application associated with that file type.
-You can also open the file by manually browsing to it and opening it normally.
+You can also open the file by manually browsing to it and opening it as usual (browsing through Finder or Explorer).

 2. Make a small change to the content and save it.
 For example, type your name at the top of the document.
 3. In your terminal, make sure you're in the directory where you downloaded the GitHub project.